zichengliao/zuics101-fa17/admin/ta-notes.md

 -   `set_office_hours netid`  Bash script which sets the student's `nbgrader_config.py` file to pull from the office hours repository, `OH`.
 Run this from your own account before a student loads Jupyter.

 -   `unset_office_hours netid`  Bash script which reverts the student's `nbgrader_config.py` file to pull from their normal section's repository.
 Run this from your own account after a student submits their approved office-hour exception work.

--   Guest accounts `cs101-01` through `cs101-05`.
-These are cleared regularly, so encourage students to save work they wish to keep to their own device or upload the work to Box.

 -   An office hours queue, online at [go.illinois.edu/cs101-ohq](go.illinois.edu/cs101-ohq).
 The password to clear this queue or remove single students after they have been helped is `101score`.
 If the server goes down, it should restart automatically within a minute unless EWS itself is under preventative maintenance or an outage.